GifflarJS-Framework/core/README.md

   - `gifflar compile`: Will compile all the models inside 'models' folder.
   - `gifflar compile MyContractModel`: Will compile only MyContractModel.ts inside 'models' folder.

-This command will take all the models indide 'models' folder, and will write and compile them.
-If you have already written in the [Writing Phase](#write) but made some updates inside the model, this command will rewrite the model and subscribe the corresponding `.sol` file.
+This command will take all the models inside 'models' folder, and will write and compile them.
+The model will only be compiled if there is no compilation files in 'arctifacts' folder.
+So if you really needs to recompile a contract, you can delete the compilation files and run the command again, `but be careful` if you have already deployed this contract, you will lose its address management inside the framework.
 Plus, the command will also create three files inside 'arctifacts' folder.
 Assuming that your Gifflar Contract Model name is "MyContract", the following files will be created in the compilation phase:

 ```txt
 arctifacts/